Flipping out with many flips: hardness of testing k-monotonicity: Introduction

-One further natural question is approximating the ``monotonicity'' of a function.
-For a concrete problem, suppose we are promised that the unknown function $f$ is either $2$-monotone or far from, say, $n^{0.01}$-monotone.
+The notion of $k$-monotonicity allows us to propose the natural problem of approximating the ``monotonicity'' of a function.
+For a concrete example, suppose we are promised that the unknown function $f$ is either $2$-monotone or far from, say, $n^{0.01}$-monotone.
 That is, either $f$ changes value at most twice on every chain, or a constant fraction of points of $\{0,1\}^n$ need to be changed so that $f$ changes value at most $n^{0.01}$ times on every chain.
 This promise problem can only require fewer queries, and intuitively, it should be much fewer.

 However, we show that intuition is incorrect: even the apparently much easier task of distinguishing between functions that are $2$-monotone and functions that are far from being $n^{.01}$-monotone requires an exponential number of queries.